ZhengguoGu/RegularizedSCA/README.md

   1.8 crossvali.R: A cross-validation procedure for the CDpre.R algorithm

-  1.9 component_structure.R: A function for generating a structured matrix for the CDpre.R function.
+  1.9 component_structure.R: A function for generating a structured matrix for the CDpre.R function. (double checked on 2016-12-30)

 2. funtions that to be finished